bryancole/raypier_optics/README.rst

 Installation
 ============

-The best way to install and run Raytrace is using a Conda environment.
+The best way to install and run Raypier is using a Conda environment.

 #.
 Install miniconda (or the full Anaconda distribution)
 #.
 Create a fresh conda-environment using the environment.yml file included
-   in this raytrace repo.
+   in this raypier repo.